Global survey of star clusters in the Milky Way VIII. Cluster formation and evolution: Results

 We note that if two or more eigenvalues are equal, their corresponding eigenvectors are not uniquely determined.
 Such a set of components then forms a subspace of the full parameter space in which the posterior distribution is spherical.
 This is relevant for intermediate eigenvectors with eigenvalues close to unity, which may not be determined with much certainty.

-In order to check that the parameters in eigenvector space are indeed less strongly correlated, we checked the marginalised posteriors in two principal components and comfirmed that the transformed posteriors are indeed significantly closer to the idealised assumption of an elliptical distribution.
+In order to check that the parameters in eigenvector space are indeed less strongly correlated, we checked the marginalised posteriors in two principal components.
+We confirmed that the transformed posteriors are indeed significantly closer to the idealised assumption of an elliptical distribution.

 The eigenvalue spectra for the posteriors of the different fits are shown in Fig.~\ref{fig:eigenvectors}.
 We can see that they agree very well between parameter fits for different fit statistics.
 In order to further check the agreement of the eigenvector spaces, we considered the angles between eigenvectors for different fits.
 We found that the eigenvector spaces of the posteriors from $\chi^2$-fit and $D_\mrm{KL}$-fit agree quite well, with eigenvectors with the same index corresponding to one another within angular deviations of {up to 26 degrees, and less than 9 degrees} if considering only indices $\lambda = 0,1,2,10$.
 The eigenvector space of the $E [\ln P]$-fit differs more strongly from the first two eigenvector spaces.
-While {$\mathsf{u}_0,\, \mathsf{u}_1,\, \mathsf{u}_2$ and $\mathsf{u}_{10}$ agree within 14 degrees, the eigenvectors for intermediate eigenvalues differ more strongly, with angular deviations between 17 and 54 degrees.
+While {$\mathsf{u}_0,\, \mathsf{u}_1,\, \mathsf{u}_2$ and $\mathsf{u}_{10}$ agree within 14 degrees, the eigenvectors for intermediate eigenvalues show angular deviations between 17 and 54 degrees.
 In particular, $\mathsf{u}_7$ and $\mathsf{u}_8$ for the $E [\ln P]$-fit do not correspond well to $\mathsf{u}_7$ and $\mathsf{u}_8$ for the other two fits.} This means that the posteriors agree well when it comes to the combinations of parameters subject to particularly strong or weak constraints, in particular with respect to eigenvectors $\mathsf{u}_0,\, \mathsf{u}_1,\, \mathsf{u}_2$ and $\mathsf{u}_{10}$.
 The intermediate eigenvectors with eigenvalues closer to unity are less certainly determined in general, so we do not expect a strong correspondence here.

 Upon analysis of the impact of the different parameter eigenvectors on the model CAMF, we find that $\mathsf{u}_0$ shifts the high-age edge of the distribution along the age-axis. $\mathsf{u}_1$ and $\mathsf{u}_2$ together shift the position of the CAMF in the age-mass plane while affecting its shape only weakly. $\mathsf{u}_{10}$, which corresponds to the component of largest uncertainty, scales the CAMF along the mass-axis by shifting the low-mass edge of the distribution.
 The remaining eigenvectors affect the shape of the CAMF in more nontrivial ways and vary significantly between posteriors for different fit statistics.
 We can thus link $\mathsf{u}_0$ to the observed age cut-off at $\tau = 9.7$, which apparently places the strongest constraint on the model. $\mathsf{u}_{10}$ can be linked to the high uncertainty of our sample's low-mass cluster content, which is caused by low-number statistics due to the faintness and corresponding difficulty of detection for these clusters.